HugoKoubbi/Transformers-2024-LoRA/README.md

 ## Abstract

-*In this paper, we employ the mathematical frame- work on Transformers developed by Sander et al.
+*In this paper, we employ the mathematical framework on Transformers developed by Sander et al.
 (2022); Geshkovski et al. (2024); Geshkovski
 et al. (2023) to explore how variations in atten- tion parameters and initial token values impact the structural dynamics of token clusters.
-Our analy- sis demonstrates that while the clusters within a modified attention matrix dynamics can exhibit significant divergence from the original over ex- tended periods, they maintain close similarities over shorter intervals, depending on the param- eter differences.
+Our analysis demonstrates that while the clusters within a modified attention matrix dynamics can exhibit significant divergence from the original over extended periods, they maintain close similarities over shorter intervals, depending on the parameter differences.
 This work contributes to the fine-tuning field through practical applications to the LoRA algorithm (Hu et al., 2022; Mangrulkar et al., 2022), enhancing our understanding of the